Here's a look at the life of the world renowned theoretical physicist, cosmologist, astronomer and mathematician, Stephen Hawking.

 1970 - Combines the theory of relativity with quantum theory and finds that black holes emit radiation.

 1979 - Becomes the 17th Lucasian professor of mathematics at Cambridge University.

 1982 - Awarded CBE - Commander of the Order of the British Empire.

 1985 - Hospitalized with pneumonia requires an emergency tracheotomy, causing permanent damage to the larynx and vocal cords.
 A keyboard operated electronic speech synthesizer is refined and adapted to his wheelchair by David Mason, an engineer married to Elaine Mason, one of Hawking's nurses (and future wife).

-1988 - His book, "A Brief History of Time: From the Big Bang to Black Holes", an attempt at explaining how the universe began is published.
+1988 - His book, "A Brief History of Time: From the Big Bang to Black Holes," is published.

 2004 - Reverses the 1966 theory that black holes swallow everything in their path forever and declares that black holes will never support space travel to other universes.